Taflaxx/NeuroScope/README.md

 ## Features

-- Sends player and ship status updates to Neuro
+- Allows Neuro to read the ship and player status
-- Shares dialogue and dialogue options and allows Neuro to respond
+- Shares nomai writing, dialogue and dialogue options and allows Neuro to respond
 - Notifies Neuro of achievements, notifications, ship log facts and signalscope scans
 - Track player location